Dine your Way Around Palmerston North

 On top of all the authentic options, the taco list also incorporates some of NZ’s favourites with fried chicken, ceviche and beef cheek numbers.
 Add local Cartwheel Creamery queso de fresco, homemade guacamole or any of Libre’s handcrafted salsas for even more flavour.
 Libre has also got not one but three sangrias, not just stirred but also frozen margaritas and tequila/mezcal lists that are hard to beat.

-Amayjen has won excellence in the Beef and Lamb Awards for five years running and Chef Andrew May’s keen understanding of the choice, local meats he uses is evident in every dish.
+Amayjen has won excellence in the Beef and Lamb Awards for five years running, and Chef Andrew May’s keen understanding of the choice of local meats he uses is evident in every dish.
 So much so that Amayjen has even won a Cuisine Good Food Awards ‘Top 100 NZ Restaurants’ nod in recent years.
-The Angus Pure 200g eye fillet, for example, comes with black garlic mat, baby carrots, truffle agria mash, spinach and shallots and red wine jus.
+The Angus Pure 200g eye fillet, for example, comes with a black garlic mat, baby carrots, truffle agria mash, spinach and shallots and red wine jus.

 45/47 Princess Street, Palmerston North

-Local South African expats agree, the concept has been executed to a tee - many of them come in specifically for Little Savanna’s best selling ribs and espetada.
-That second item refers to skewered meats which are fired on the flame and served with melted butter, season vegetables and homemade chimichurri.
-Little Savanna also has one of the largest drink menus in Palmerston North, offering everything from wine tasting paddles to flaming cocktails.
+Local South African expats agree that the concept has been executed to a tee - many of them come in specifically for Little Savanna’s best-selling ribs and espetada.
+That second item refers to skewered meats that are fired on the flame and served with melted butter, seasonal vegetables and homemade chimichurri.
+Little Savanna also has one of the largest drink menus in Palmerston North, offering everything from wine-tasting paddles to flaming cocktails.

 The Fat Farmer

 This neighbourhood bistro ticks all the boxes when it comes to excellent hospitality.
 The fit-out is elegant yet rustic and offers diners several unique dining nooks both inside and out.